edzsheehy/portfolio/Style guides/Error messages.md

 The following scenarios are not errors, but are sometimes misattributed as such.
 Keep an eye out for cases like these so you can categorize them correctly for the user:

-* A program or component is inactive
+* A program or component is inactive.
   * For programs or components that are designed to perform jobs or ingest specific events, inactivity is not necessarily a sign that something went wrong.
 There simply may not be any events to process.
 This should be reported as a **warning**, not an error.
   * The exception to this is when the program or component's function is supposed to be observably constant.
 Inactivity like this should be reported as an **error**.
-* A component is near resource exhaustion
+* A component is near resource exhaustion.
   * It's common to advise a user when a component is approaching the limits of its hardware, which can eventually impact the performance of the application.
 Nothing has gone wrong yet, so this should be reported as a **warning**, not an error.
   * However, an application that crashes because the component has exceeded the limits of its resources should be reported as an **error**.
-* A program displays no data
+* A program displays no data.
   * Data visualization products often allow users to filter a data set for specific records.
 As long as the user provided a valid query, the return of no results by the program is not an error; it just means no records match the criteria.
 This scenario is known as an **empty state** or **null state** and any language used to explain it should be reported as a **notice**.
   * However, queries can also have invalid formatting that prevents the application from executing a search.
 This is indeed an **error**.